Whyte labours to majority points win over Franklin

 Whyte, however, did finish the fight on the front foot, hurting Franklin by landing his first clean left hand.

-His previously-undefeated opponent stumbled backwards into the ropes, but the bell rescued Franklin.
+His previously undefeated opponent stumbled backwards into the ropes, but the bell rescued Franklin.

 It was a strange performance from Whyte, who has built a career on his crowd-pleasing fights and explosive nature inside and outside the ring.

-But with Joshua watching on and their rematch some seven years in the making, perhaps Whyte will feel he has done his chances of convincing his long-term nemesis no harm to face him again.
+But with Joshua watching on and their rematch some seven years in the making, perhaps Whyte will feel he has done his chances of convincing his long-term nemesis to face him again no harm.